ChrisLTD/yo_thumbnail_gallery/readme.md

 ![Animated Example](https://github.com/chrisltd/yo_thumbnail_gallery/raw/master/example.gif)

-Just activate the plugin on a properly formatted wrapper element and pass in an array of images and captions.
+Just activate the plugin on a properly formatted wrapper element and pass in an array of images, thumbnails and captions.

 ## Usage Examples
 Simple example